noi-techpark/webcomp-boilerplate/README.md

 # Last Steps
 [Video guide: How to publish your webcomponent](https://vimeo.com/734001003) <br>
-- Delete the containers of the ODH store in the `docker-compose.yml` file (every container except `app`- the first one)
+- Delete the containers of the Open Data Hub store in the `docker-compose.yml` file (every container except `app`- the first one)
 - Modify the `README.example.md` to create the README file of your webcomp and then delete the one of the Boilerplate.

 # Final requirements for submission
 - One single js file
 - Assets like css or images need to be lazy loaded or bundled into the single js file with https://webpack.js.org/
 - A screenshot of the webcomponent that will be used as a thumbnail in the webcomponent store front-page.
 The filename should be “wcs-logo.png” and it should be placed in the image tag of the wcs-manifest.json like “image”: “wcs-logo.png”
--The webcomponent should be visible and work in the ODH Webcomponent store (docker test)
+-The webcomponent should be visible and work in the Open Data Hub Webcomponent store (docker test)

 ## Submission
 - Create a pull request against the repository you asked at the beggining of your project to the [help@opendatahub.com](mailto:help@opendatahub.com)